Great Lakes Circle Tour: Michigan

 The LMCT enters Michigan in Berrien County along US 12.
 Near New Buffalo the tour switches to follow I-94 north to the Benton Harbor/St. Joseph area.
 Here the LMCT follows BL I-94 and M-63 back to the freeway, this time the I-196/US 31 freeway.
 At Holland, the LMCT turns onto BL I-196/US 31.
 Formerly it also followed BUS US 31 through Holland until that designation was removed.
-The Circle Tour continues to follow US 31 northward deviating at Muskegon, Montague/Whitehall and Pentwater for the various business loops.
+The Circle Tour continues to follow US 31 northward deviating at Muskegon and Montague–Whitehall for the various business loops.
 At Ludington, the Lake Michigan Circle Tour meets a '"connecting route" over the S.S.
 Badger carferry.
 The tour continues to follow US 31 to Manistee where it joins M-22 up and around the Leelanau Peninsula, with a special spur loop following M-109.
 It rejoins US 31 at Traverse City and follows US 31 to the northern terminus of US 31 south of Mackinaw City.
 There it runs along I-75 north to the Upper Peninsula of Michigan.
 The Lake Huron Circle Tour joins I-75 at the northern terminus of US 23 and both run together on I-75 over the Mackinac Bridge.
 North of the toll plaza in St. Ignace, The LHCT takes Exit 344A to follow BL I-75 while the LMCT takes Exit 344B to follow US 2.

 In the Upper Peninsula, the circle tour follows US 2 westward to Rapid River.
 Here US 41 joins US 2.
 At Gladstone M-35 joins to form a three-way concurrency south to Escanaba.
 South of Escanaba, the circle tour follows M-35 to Menominee.
 Here M-35 ends and US 41 carries the circle tour south into Wisconsin.
 There is a "spur route" designated along M-183 and Delta County Road 483 on the Garden Peninsula.